 - The DREAM Phil Bowen ALS Prediction Prize4Life - The goal of this challenge is to predict the future progression of disease in ALS patients based on the patient’s current disease status.
 The data available to make this prediction includes demographics, medical and family history data, functional measures, vital signs, and lab data (blood chemistry/hematology/urinalysis).
 These data have been obtained from industry, academic, and government-funded clinical trials.
 The prize award is $50,000.

-- NCI-DREAM Drug Sensitivity Prediction Challenge - The challenge is to use genomic information to build models capable of ranking the sensitivity of cancer cell lines to a set of small molecule compounds or their combinations.
+The challenge is to use genomic information to build models capable of ranking the sensitivity of cancer cell lines to a set of small molecule compounds or their combinations.

 - DREAM6 Alternative Splicing Challenge - Reconstruct the alternatively spliced mRNA transcripts from short-read mRNA-seq data